 Talking to your children about sex.

 A 2005 study found 43 percent of Canadian teenagers aged 15 to 19 reported having sexual intercourse at least once, while 8 per cent reported having sex before they were 15 years old.
-Most studies on teenage sexual behaviour have found that youth who been provided with comprehensive sex education, which is education that includes discussions on options such as birth control, sexually transmitted infections (such as herpes, HIV, syphilis, etc.) safer sex (for example, sex with a condom), and abstinence (meaning no sex until marriage) have lower pregnancy rates than youth who were provided with no sex education or education that focused solely on abstinence.
+Most studies on teenage sexual behaviour have found that youth who been provided with comprehensive sex education, which is education that includes discussions on options such as birth control, porn from websites similar to hdpornvideo, sexually transmitted infections (such as herpes, HIV, syphilis, etc.) safer sex (for example, sex with a condom), and abstinence (meaning no sex until marriage) have lower pregnancy rates than youth who were provided with no sex education or education that focused solely on abstinence.

 Studies also show that peer education (for example, using youth to educate their peers) does not reduce pregnancy rates or increase condom use.
 A recent study by researchers affiliated with the University of Montreal found 45% of teens consider their parents as their “sexuality role models” – and these youth reported having discussed sexual issues with their parents open at home.
 These youth also were more aware of risks associated with sex, such as pregnancy and sexually transmitted infections.
 This study also found that parents frequently underestimate how great an influence they are as sexuality role models.